MarkoSagadin/MicroML/README.md

 ### libopencm3 setup

 Libopencm3 will provide us with libraries for out targets, it will also generate necessary linker and startup files.
-To generate all necessary files just do:
+To generate all necessary files just do inside root MicroML directory:

 `make -C libopencm3`